 If you need a quick fix, whole roasted red bell peppers are available in a jar.
 They’re expensive, and not as flavorful as if you roast your own, but I’ve used them in a pinch.
 Also, bell peppers can be roasted ahead of when needed, at least two days.
 They freeze beautifully too!

 Use this scrumptious spread for game day eats, tailgating or picnics, on crackers, celery, finger sandwiches, in a lettuce wrap, or simply on toasted or grilled sourdough.
+Top with Pickled Banana Peppers for an added kick!

 More Chickpea Sandwiches to Love: